SmartPackWMS/magento2-module/README.md

 # magento2-module

+**System requirement to support this module:**

+Magento2 - 2.4.x with PHP7.4

 # How to use the module
 You need to clone it into the app/code/ folder for your Magento project, when its clone inside you need to check and enable it.